TWC's COVID 19 Response:

 At this unprecedented time of pandemic, our center is committed to the safety of our volunteers, staff, patients and supporting the health and safety of our community.
 Please take all recommended measures to reduce spread of this virus.
 This is a time for kindness, generosity, and helping each other.

 As of March 23rd, we are admitting wildlife patients by appointment in order to support public safety and care for wildlife but will not have the public enter our facility when bringing patients.
-We have cancelled education programs through April.
-Further details are below.
+We have postponed or cancelled in person education programs until further notice.

 Note: We are experiencing a decrease in funding with the cancellation of education programs.
 This comes just at the time of year when there is a lot of need for rehabilitation.
 Please donate as generously as you are able.